apache/unomi/extensions/router/README.md

     First multipart with the name '**importConfigId**' is the importConfiguration to use to import the file, second one with the name '**file**' is the file to import.

+    2. Send your export configuration:

+    An export configuration is nothing else than a simple JSON to describe how you want to export your data (Profiles).
+    To create/update an export configuration

+    `POST /cxs/exportConfiguration`
+    ```json
+     {
+         "itemId": "0e59d271-f5a4-497f-8646-0c8c66602278",
+         "itemType": "exportConfig",
+         "scope": "integration",
+         "name": "Test Recurrent",
+         "description": "Just test recurrent export",
+         "configType": "recurrent",
+         "properties": {
+           "destination": "{file/ftp}://{path}?fileName=profiles-export-${date:now:yyyyMMddHHmm}.csv",
+           "period": "1m",
+           "mapping": {
+             "0": "firstName",
+             "1": "lastName",
+             ...
+           }
+         },
+         "active": true
+     }
+    ```
+   Omit the `itemId` when creating new entry, `configType` can be '**recurrent**' for file/ftp/network path polling or  '**oneshot**' for one time export (in case of oneshot configuration, omit the properties.destination and properties.period attributes).

+   The `properties.destination` attribute is an Apache Camel endpoint uri (See http://camel.apache.org/uris.html for more details).
+Unomi Router is designed to use **File** and **FTP**/**FTPS**/**SFTP** Camel components.

+   File and ftp URI format:

+   `file://directoryName[?options]`

+   See http://camel.apache.org/file2.html for more details.

+   `ftp://[username@]hostname[:port]/directoryname[?options]`
+   `sftp://[username@]hostname[:port]/directoryname[?options]`
+   `ftps://[username@]hostname[:port]/directoryname[?options]`

+   See http://camel.apache.org/ftp.html for more details.

+   Concerning oneshot export configuration using the previously described service will create the export configuration, to return the generated file to download you need to call:

+   `POST /cxs/importConfiguration/oneshot`

+   `Content-Type : application/json`